aiplanethub/data-visualization-plotly-dash/building-plotly-plots/950-Basic Plotly Plots.md

 * x = values for x-axis
 * y = values for y-axis
-* type = to specify the plot that you want to create like “histogram”, “surface”, “box”, etc.
+* type = to specify the plot that you want to create like "histogram", "surface", "box", etc.
 * mode = format in which you want data to be represented in the plot.
-Possible values are “markers”, “lines, “points”.
+Possible values are "markers", "lines, "points".
-* color = values of same length as x, y and z that represents the color of data points or lines in plot.
+* color = values of the same length as x, y, and z representing the color of data points or lines in the plot.
-* size = values for same length as x, y and z that represents the size of data points or lines in plot.
+* size = values of the same length as x, y, and z representing the size of data points or lines in the plot.